 \section{Introduction}

 The radiative decays $B\to K{}^{*}(892)\gamma$ are suppressed in the Standard Model~(SM), where the dominant contribution comes from a one-loop $b\to s\gamma$ diagram~\cite{SM7, SM8}.
-Extensions to the SM predict new particles that can contribute to the internal loop, potentially altering the branching fractions ($\mathcal{B}$) as well as other observables from their SM expectations.
+Extensions to the SM predict new particles that can contribute to the internal loop, potentially altering branching fractions ($\mathcal{B}$) and other observables from their SM expectations.
 Thus, these radiative decays are a promising probe for physics beyond the SM (BSM)~\cite{BSM1,BSM2}.
 Observables for $B\to K{}^{*}(892)\gamma$ include the $C\!P$-violating asymmetry

 and the isospin asymmetry